Blue Green Algae Health Advisories

-If there is a blue green algae advisory for a body of water you plan on visiting, take these precautions:
+If there is a cyanobacteria advisory for a body of water you plan on visiting, take these precautions:

 • Do not feed whole fish or fish trimmings from this lake to your pets.